rexhanh/1724_final_project/proposal.md

    }
    ```

-   So we will use the price, change, change percent from the returned object.

-   **Will use List widget from ratatui**
+   we will use the price, change, change percent from the returned object, and List widget from ratatui for display

 3. A more detailed view on the right: Chart

-   On the right, a chart showing daily movement will appear, or the user can choose to show a chart for a month, six months, or a year.
+   - On the right, a chart showing daily movement will appear, or the user can choose to show a chart for a month, six months, or a year.

-   **API will be used**: https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=IBM&interval=5min&apikey=demo
+   - **API will be used**: https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=IBM&interval=5min&apikey=demo

-   Example API return
+   - Example API return

    ```
    {